This New Yorker used YouTube to launch a successful business

 She said YouTube really helped her to connect with people.

-"I'm not trying to make a quick buck off of YouTube," Campoli said, "It's all about connection."
+"I'm not trying to make a quick buck off of YouTube," Campoli said.
+"It's all about connection."

 YouTube has helped people find her and through those connections, she was able to build her website and clientele.

 She also gets some of her income from product endorsements.
-But she said 90% of the offers she gets, she declines.
+But she said 90 percent of the offers she gets, she declines.

 "It has to be something I would actually use.
 More often than not I say no. I don't want my channel to be an advertising channel.
 I have to really believe in the product," she explained.